MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 > [!NOTE]
 > The Azure Relay and Power Automate cloud services are both cloud resources in Azure.
 You can find more information about Azure Relays in [What is Azure Relay](https://docs.microsoft.com/azure/azure-relay/relay-what-is-it).

-The outgoing web requests from the **UIFlowService** on the desktop machine to the Azure Relay in the cloud use HTTPS to make requests to FQDN **\*.servicebus.windows.net** over ports 443, 5671-5672, and 9350-9354.
+The outgoing web requests from the **UIFlowService** on the desktop machine to the Azure Relay in the cloud use HTTPS to make requests to FQDN **\*.servicebus.windows.net** over port 443.

 Destination IP addresses for the Azure Relay can be found [here](https://www.microsoft.com/download/details.aspx?id=56519) for the Public Cloud under the name **ServiceBus**.
 Similar documents are available for the other Azure national clouds.
 No inbound ports are required to be open on the desktop machine.